ParthenosWP4/SSK/doc/3_deploy.rst

 1 - Install Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The binary packages of Elasticsearch have only one dependency: Java.
 The minimum supported version is Java 8.
 To download and install Elasticsearch, use the commands that work with your system (deb for Debian/Ubuntu, rpm for Redhat/Centos/Fedora, mac for OS X, and win for Windows).
-Follos |installelasticsearch| for  more details.
+Follow |installelasticsearch| for  more details.

 2 - Deploy Back-End (Spring boot application)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^